apache/cordova-docs/docs/en/edge/guide/command-line/index.md

 ### Logging

-Unfortunately streaming logs directly from the device is not supported at this time.
+Unfortunately, streaming logs directly from the device is currently unsupported.
 However, BlackBerry offers built-in Web Inspector support for Playbook and BlackBerry smartphone devices running BlackBerry OS 7.0 and above.
-Additionally, you can access your application's logs (including any calls to `console.log`) on your device by holding down the ALT key from the home screen and hitting "lglg" keys.
+You can also access your application's logs (including any calls to `console.log`) on your device by holding down the ''ALT'' key from the home screen and typing ''lglg'' keys.

-##BlackBerry 10
+## BlackBerry 10

 Command-line tools are based on shell scripts.
 If you need help with a command, type the command with the `-h` or `-help` arguments, which are supported by all commands and which will provide descriptions for each of the available arguments.

 The following commands are available:

-##create
+## create

 The 'create' command creates a new project: